A Python package for forward and inverse Abel transforms

 CONTRIBUTING.rst has more information on how to contribute, such as how to run the unit tests and how to build the documentation.

 PyAble is licensed under the MIT license, so it can be used for pretty much whatever you want!
-Of course, it is provided “as is” with absolutely no warrenty.
+Of course, it is provided “as is” with absolutely no warranty.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.